Kong/docs.konghq.com/app/docs/enterprise/0.31-x/installation/docker.md

 <img src="/assets/images/distributions/docker.svg"/>

-A guide to installing locally Kong Enterprise Edition (and its new license file) as a Docker Container
+A guide to installing Kong Enterprise Edition (and its license file) as a Docker Container

 1. Login to bintray.com (your credentials will have been emailed to you by your Sales or Support contact)